-Checking for head lice is not a routine nursing procedure.
-For students found with live lice, a nurse/designee will notify parent/guardian to explain what to do.
-An information sheet will be sent home with the student.
+Checking for head lice is not a routine nursing procedure and mass screenings are no longer recommended.
+For students found with live lice, a nurse/designee will notify parent/guardian and an information sheet will be sent home with the student.